Early Voting

 Early Voting (foaled March 7, 2019, in Kentucky) is a retired American Thoroughbred racehorse that won the 2022 Preakness Stakes, the second leg of the American Triple Crown.
 He also won the Withers Stakes and was second in the Wood Memorial.

 Background

-Early Voting is a dark bay colt who was bred by Three Chimneys Farm in Kentucky.
+Early Voting is a dark bay stallion who was bred by Three Chimneys Farm in Kentucky.
 Early Voting was bought by Triphammer Farm on behalf of Klaravich Stables for $200,000 from the Hill 'n' Dale Sales Agency consignment at the 2020 Keeneland September Yearling Sale.
 He is from the first crop of Gun Runner, the 2017 American Horse of the Year.
 He is the third of five foals and the lone stakes winner for his dam, Amour d'Ete by Tiznow, who was unraced but is a full-sister to multiple stakes winner Irap.
 His dam traces to the exceptional broodmare Hildene, a foundation mare for Meadow Stable whose descendants include Hill Prince, First Landing and Cicada.

 Early Voting was trained by Chad Brown.
 Early Voting was ridden by jockey José Ortiz in all his starts, and is owned by Klaravich Stables.